IBM-Cloud/docs/services/mobileaccess/google-auth-android.md

 ## Testing the authentication
 {: #google-auth-android-test}
-After the Client SDK is initialized and the Google Authentication Manager is registered, you can start making requests to your mobile backend.
+After the client SDK is initialized and the Google Authentication Manager is registered, you can start making requests to your mobile backend.

 ### Before you begin
 {: #google-auth-android-testing-before}
 You must have a mobile backend that was created with the MobileFirst Services Starter boilerplate and already have a resource protected by {{site.data.keyword.amashort}} at the `/protected` endpoint.
 For more information, see [Protecting resources](https://console.{DomainName}/docs/services/mobileaccess/protecting-resources.html)

 1. Try to send a request to the protected endpoint of your mobile backend in your desktop browser by opening `{applicationRoute}/protected`, for example: `http://my-mobile-backend.mybluemix.net/protected`.
  The `/protected` endpoint of a mobile backend created with MobileFirst Services Boilerplate is protected with {{site.data.keyword.amashort}}.
-Therefore, it can only be accessed by mobile applications that are instrumented with the {{site.data.keyword.amashort}} Client SDK.
+Therefore, it can only be accessed by mobile applications that are instrumented with the {{site.data.keyword.amashort}} client SDK.
 As a result, you will see `Unauthorized` in your desktop browser.

 1. Use your Android application to make request to the same endpoint.
 Add the following code after you initialize the `BMSClient` instance and register `GoogleAuthenticationManager`.